 Music played an important role in several episodes, including “That’s Show Biz” and “Movie Tonight.”
 The camp sang a moving rendition of “Dona Nobis Pacem” in “Dear Sis.”
 When the character of Charles was introduced, classical music began appearing every so often.
 In “Goodbye, Farewell, and Amen” Charles taught a group of Chinese POWs a piece by Mozart.

 But every episode of M*A*S*H included some music, most of it played in the background during specific scenes, much of it meant to add atmosphere to the series.
 Some was instrumental, some was vocal.
-Thanks to the original cue sheets prepared by the legal department at 20th Century-Fox, I can identify most of the music in any episode from the first ten seasons (I don’t have any cue sheets for the final season).
+Thanks to a set of cue sheets prepared by the legal department at 20th Century-Fox, I can identify most of the music in any episode from the first ten seasons.
 Using these cue sheets I will be periodically breaking down individual episodes by the music they included.

 “M*A*S*H – The Pilot” (01×01 – Originally Broadcast September 17th, 1972)

 The very first episode of M*A*S*H included an extended version of the main title and six uses of “Suicide is Painless,” plus “My Blue Heaven,” “Happy Days Are Here To Stay” and “Chattanooga Choo-Choo.”

 “Abyssinia, Henry” (03×24 – Originally Broadcast March 18th, 1975)